 In Grades 1 through 5 oral and aural communication are emphasized with a steady increase of exposure to the skills of reading and writing in the target language.
 To maintain these goals, there is no set curriculum per grade, but rather the teacher builds and expands the vocabulary, communicative functions and embedded structures in new contexts so that the students can reinforce their understanding of the target language while being presented with a variety of topics.
 5th Graders will travel to the Middle School building for language classes and they will use the language lab in the Middle School building to reinforce their listening comprehension skills.

 Middle School World Languages

 All students in Grades 6–8 are required to take French or Spanish.
-Additionally, all 7th and 8th Graders are required to take Latin I.
+Additionally, all Grade 7 and 8 students are required to take Latin I.

 Spanish or French

 In Grades 6–8, students complete the standard North American French/Spanish I and II curriculum (ACTFL).
 Middle school French and Spanish take students on an exciting trip to new cultures while introducing them to basic grammar, language functions and everyday vocabulary which are consistently interwoven with major cultural themes.
 Individual and collaborative activities provide ample opportunity for the students to develop and use the language creatively and personally.
 Once a week the students visit the language lab to reinforce their listening comprehension skills.
 Evaluation of student performance is based on participation and on frequent skills testing (listening, speaking, reading and writing) throughout the year.
 Each year builds upon the other, allowing students to reinforce the old and incorporate the new.
 In the spring, students compete in the National French/Spanish Exam, which measures performance and achievement.